Table of Contents

 Important Definitions in Transplantation Medicine

 Xenografts were the first to be tried in transplantation medicine.
-It donates transplantation of a solid organ from a different species into the human body.
-A common example is pig heart valves.
+They are described as the transplantation of a solid organ from a different species into the human body.
+A common example are pig heart valves.
+Non-human tissues are implanted into a human body and although a lot of controversy has been raised on the issue there has been many lives that have been changed through these procedures.
 This form of transplantation carried the highest risk of rejection until the introduction of immunosuppressive drugs.

-Autografts are grafts from the same individual.
+They are grafts from the same individual.
 Examples include skin grafts and bone marrow transplantation from a previously stored cord blood sample.
+It involves transferring a patient’s bone or tissue from one part of their body to another.
+It is very reliable, keeps the cells intact and has high success rate as the tissues involved are live.

-Allografts are the most common type of transplants nowadays.
-They include transplants between genetically non-identical individuals in the same species, human-to-human kidney transplant for example.
-Allografts should be matched promptly to lower the risk of rejection and immunosuppression is usually indicated.
+They are the most common type of transplants nowadays.
+They include transplants between genetically non-identical individuals in the same species, human-to-human kidney transplant, for example.
+Allografts should be matched promptly to lower the risk of rejection, and immunosuppression is usually indicated.
+Allografts from approved donors are safe, available in large amounts and can readily be used if the two individuals agree on it.
+This kind of grafting requires compatibility tests and some people have started it as a business to have tissue banks that have been relied on by many people seeking to find various parts of the body

 Immunologic Matching Between Donor Organ and Recipient

-The first to be identified antigen that plays a critical role in the rejection process of transplanted organs was the major histocompatibility complex, also known as the human leukocyte antigen (HLA).
-Transplanted tissues have these surface antigens which, if matched improperly, allow the recipient’s immune system to identify the tissue as foreign and to attack.
+It is paramount that improper matching is minimized as it will reduce graft rejection which is a loss of valuable tissue that could be implanted on another person.
+Thus, there is need for many factors for the donor and the recipient to be tested both before and after the transplant.
+The first identified antigen that plays a critical role in the rejection process of transplanted organs is the major histocompatibility complex, also known as the human leukocyte antigen (HLA).
+Transplanted tissues have these surface antigens, which, if matched improperly, allow the recipient’s immune system to identify the tissue as foreign and to attack.
 HLA can be classified into three main classes.

 - Class I HLAs are present on the cell surface of all nucleated cells and are encoded by the HLA-A, HLA-B and HLA-C genes on chromosome 6.

-The ABO system plays an important role in blood transfusion reactions but ABO incompatibility has a minimal role in solid organ rejection.
-Tissues that are highly vascularized such as the kidneys can undergo hyperacute rejection in case of ABO incompatibility, hence ABO matching for these transplants might be necessary.
+The ABO system plays an important role in blood transfusion reactions, but ABO incompatibility has a minimal role in solid organ rejection.
+Tissues that are highly vascularized,such as the kidneys, can undergo hyperacute rejection in case of ABO incompatibility, hence ABO matching for these transplants might be necessary.
+ABO matching is necessary as it ensures that there is reduced chances for rejection.
+With scientific developments it is not required that people are of the same blood type.
 Immunosuppressive therapy ameliorates this problem.

-Transplantation of partially HLA compatible bone marrow into a recipient might cause graft-versus-host-disease which can be fatal.
+Transplantation of partially HLA compatible bone marrow into a recipient might cause graft-versus-host-disease, which can be fatal.
+This is caused by mature cells that are in the donor’s graft that start attacking the recipient’s cells.
+A donor who is immune competent raises the risks for recipients in blood transfusions as well as stem cells transplants.
 Recent advances in depleting T-cells in the donor’s bone marrow before transplantation lowered the risk of graft-versus-host-disease significantly.

 Mechanisms of Transplant Rejection

-The different immunologically active cells infiltrate the transplanted organ and eventually destroy the organ.
-This process can happen in months to years in case of a partially HLA matched tissue, in weeks in case of poorly matched tissues and in days if the patient had pre-existing anti-donor T-cells due to a previous transplant from the same donor.
+The different immunologically active cells infiltrate the transplanted organ and eventually destroy it.
+This process can happen in months to years, in case of a partially HLA matched tissue; in weeks, in case of poorly matched tissues, and in days, if the patient had pre-existing anti-donor T-cells due to a previous transplant from the same donor.

 Additionally, patients are at an increased risk of sterility and alopecia because the formation of sperm and hair is dependent on highly metabolic active cells, which can be affected by anti-metabolite agents or radiation.